Tutorial Part 1: Generated CRUD#

 # Automatically asserts status 200

-For test isolation, use the restly_async_session or restly_session pytest fixtures.
-These wrap each test in a database savepoint so changes never persist between tests:
+For test isolation, install the testing extra (pip install "fastapi-restly[testing]"); pytest then auto-loads Restly’s fixtures.
+The restly_client fixture used below wraps each test in a database savepoint, so changes never persist between tests:

 # test_posts.py